FAQ About Running Start

 What classes can I take?

 Running Start students can choose from a full range of academic and professional/technical courses as long as they are college-level (numbered 100 or higher) and the qualifying criteria are met.
 High school counselors know which courses at Clark are accepted by the high school to meet specific graduation requirements, such as junior English or senior social studies.
 Please see your high school requirements by visiting the High School Course Equivalency Guide.

 How do I know which classes at Clark apply toward my high school graduation requirements?

 High school counselors can answer this question when you meet with him/her to “forecast” for your Running Start classes.
 Different schools accept different courses from Clark to meet specific requirements, such as CWP/CWI or Senior English.
 It is critical that you work with your high school counselor to make sure that you are meeting your high school graduation requirements.
 You need to meet with your high school counselor every term that you are in Running Start to complete an Enrollment Verification Form, even if you are home-schooled.
 On this form, the high school counselor will indicate what specific graduation requirement each course meets, even if it is an elective.
 Please see your high school requirements by visiting the High School Course Equivalency Guide.

 What does it cost to be in Running Start?

 Running Start is not 100% free.
 Running Start students pay for books, transportation, and some miscellaneous class fees.
 Fee waivers are available for those meeting specific criteria for financial need.
-The tuition is paid by the school district based on the formula on the Enrollment Verification Form which must be signed by your high school counselor each quarter.
+The tuition is paid by the school district based on the formula on the Enrollment Verification Form which must be signed by your high school counselor each term.
 Running Start only covers a specific number of credits, dependent upon how many classes you are taking at your high school or the Skills Center.
 Running Start will not pay for courses numbered below 100.